 The Pacific Coast of Washington is at risk from tsunamis.
 These destructive waves can be caused by coastal or submarine landslides or volcanism, but they are most commonly caused by large submarine earthquakes.

 Tsunamis are generated when these geologic events cause large, rapid movements in the sea floor that displace the water column above.
 That swift change creates a series of high-energy waves that radiate outward like pond ripples.
 Offshore tsunamis would strike the adjacent shorelines within minutes and also cross the ocean at speeds as great as 600 miles per hour to strike distant shores.
 In 1946, a tsunami was initiated by an earthquake in the Aleutian Islands of Alaska; in less than 5 hours, it reached Hawaii with waves as high as 55 feet and killed 173 people.

 Tsunami waves can continue for hours.
 The first wave can be followed by others a few minutes or a few hours later, and the later waves are commonly larger.
-Tsunamis.
-Washington State Department of Natural Resources.
+Washington Emergency Management Tsunami Program

 The earthquake threat in Washington is not uniform.
 While most earthquakes occur in Western Washington, some damaging events, such as the 1872 magnitude 6.8 (est.) quake, do occur east of the Cascades.
 Geologic evidence documents prehistoric magnitude 8 to 9.5 earthquakes along the outer coast, and events of magnitude 7 or greater along shallow crustal faults in the urban areas of Puget Sound.